-The interview may be audiotaped by the asylum case officer but this is not mandatory.
+The interview may be audiotaped by the asylum case officer, but this is not mandatory.
 Since the asylum case officer only makes a recording for the purpose of double-checking the notes taken during the interview, the audio-recording is not considered formally part of the processing of the asylum application and therefore the permission of the asylum seeker is not required before a recording is made.
 For that reason, the tape is not made accessible to legal counsel or the applicant.
 Legal counsel and/or the applicant can record the interview themselves with their own recording devices but there are no statistics that show how often this occurs, and there has also been situations where interpreters have refused the legal counsel and/or applicant to record the interview.

 Almost verbatim notes are taken of the interpreter's translation and the transcript is made available to the applicant through the legal counsel to comment on and add to before a decision is made in the case.
-A specific date is given by the Migration Agency, usually two weeks, by when comments and additional information must be submitted.
+A specific date is given by the Migration Agency, usually two weeks from the asylum investigation, by when comments and additional information must be submitted.
+If the time limit set by the Migration Agency is not enough because of different circumstances, like for example difficulties with booking an interpreter in a specific language, there is a possibility to ask for an extension.
+But depending on the reason why an extension is needed, it could be more difficult to be granted an extension because the Migration Agency aims for a process time of six months.
+Previously, the deadline started from the moment the protocol